elifesciences-publications/variant_pipeline/README.md

+### This code is associated with the paper from McCrone et al., "Stochastic processes constrain the within and between host evolution of influenza virus". eLife, 2018. http://dx.doi.org/10.7554/eLife.35962

 # Lauring Variant Pipeline

 Nominates candidate variants by comparing the sequences in a test sample to those found in a plasmid control.